-4.1 The National Numbering Plan in Table 1 is the matrix for allocation of all numbers i.e., Fixed, Mobile, Short Codes, and other unique numbering resources.
+4.1 The National Numbering Plan is pictorially illustrated in Table 1 and Figure 1.
+Table 1 is the matrix for allocation of all numbers i.e., Fixed, Mobile, Short Codes, and other unique numbering resources.
 These are described in detail in the following sections.